YouCannotBurnMyShadow/subzero/README.md

 ## What is Pyinstaller Utils?

 PyInstaller Utils allows you to rapidly deploy your [frozen][1] Python application with minimal effort and additional code.
-PyInstaller utils does this by providing a simple and intuitive wrapper for PyInstaller coupled with an MSI builder.
+PyInstaller Utils does this by providing a simple and intuitive wrapper for PyInstaller coupled with an MSI builder.
 With a few lines of code and a single command, you can go directly from Python code to a compiled MSI installer.
 In addition, PyInstaller Utils does not require any non-Python dependencies beyond those required by PyInstaller, making it trivial to install.